 - Progestogen.
-This may be suggested if other treatments haven’t worked.
 You can take this as a tablet or have an injection.
-The injection acts as a contraceptive too.
+The injection also acts as a contraceptive.

-If you have anaemia, your GP may also recommend that you take iron tablets.
+If you have anaemia, you might need to take iron tablets.

 Always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask your pharmacist or GP for advice.

 Uterine artery embolisation

-This may be suggested if your heavy periods are caused by fibroids, this might be a treatment option.
-A doctor will put a thin tube into an artery in your groin and then moved until it reaches the blood vessels that supply the fibroids.
-A chemical is injected which blocks the blood vessels, causing the fibroids to shrink.
+If your heavy periods are caused by fibroids, this might be a treatment option.
+A doctor will put a thin tube into an artery in your groin and then move it until it reaches the blood vessels that supply the fibroids.
+They’ll then inject a chemical which will block the blood vessels and thus cause the fibroids to shrink.

-In an endometrial ablation operation, a surgeon will destroy or remove most of your womb lining is destroyed or removed using energy such as microwaves or heat.
-If you have fibroids or if you want to have children in the future then this type of treatment isn’t suitable.
+In an endometrial ablation operation, a surgeon will destroy or remove most of your womb lining using energy such as microwaves or heat.
+If you want to have children in the future, this treatment isn’t an option.

-Hysterectomy is an operation to remove your womb.
-It’s a major operation and is usually only done if all other treatments haven’t worked.
-After a hysterectomy, you will no longer have periods and won’t be able to become pregnant.
-It’s important that you’re fully informed about the implications of the surgery, speak to your doctor for more information and to talk through any questions you may have.
+A hysterectomy is an operation to remove your womb.
+It’s a major operation so it’s usually only done if all other treatments haven’t worked.
+After a hysterectomy, you won’t have periods anymore and can’t have children.

 - fibroids or polyps (growths of tissue) in your womb

-- endometriosis (a condition in which cells that normally line your womb grow outside it in other parts of your body)
+- endometriosis (when cells that normally line your womb grow in other parts of your body)